 In our family meeting, they all agreed that our home was becoming a “war zone” instead of a safe zone for each other.

 Remember that family mission statement we came up with?
 Well here’s where it came into play in our daily life.
-One of the statements is, “Our home is a safe place…” so I mentioned that in our family meeting but right now the unkind words are making our home a “war zone”.
+One of the statements is, “Our home is a safe place…” so I mentioned that in our family meeting.
+I talked about how the unkind words they are exchanging are making our home a “war zone”.

-I want my children to feel confident about changing their own behavior but also to learn to communicate with one another.
+I want my children to feel confident about changing their own behavior but also to learn to communicate with one another in a positive an healthy way.
+Sometimes they think grunting and hitting each other is the only way to communicate.

-Most importantly, through the 3 simple steps below, our boys are learning valuable life skills — apologies, talking things through and finding resolutions on their own.
+Most importantly, through the 3 simple steps below, our boys are learning valuable life skills — apologizing, talking things through, empathy, sharing their emotions and finding resolutions to their problems on their own.

 How to Do “Talk It Out Time!”